Aniudupa15/edu_link/README.md

 |---------------------------------|--------------------------------|
 | ![Attendance Tracking](assets/screenshots/AttendanceTracking.jpg) | ![Give Attendance](assets/screenshots/GiveAttendance.jpg) |

 ## 📝 Roadmap

-- Enhanced chat features
+Edu Link has an ambitious development roadmap to enhance user experience and feature offerings:

+- **Enhanced Chat Features**: Advanced chat capabilities to foster richer interactions between students and teachers.
-- Push notifications for new assignments and updates
+- **Push Notifications**: Real-time updates for new assignments, grades, and announcements.
-- Integration with more academic resources
-- Advanced performance analytics
+- **Expanded Resource Integration**: Additional academic resources and study tools to support diverse learning needs.
+- **Advanced Performance Analytics**: Detailed analytics to provide deeper insights into student performance and progress.

 ## 👥 Contributing

 We welcome contributions to Edu Link!
-If you'd like to collaborate, feel free to:
+If you're interested in collaborating, please follow these steps:

-1. Fork the repository
+1. **Fork** the repository.
-2. Create a new branch
+2. **Create a new branch** for your feature or bug fix.
-3. Make your changes
+3. **Make your changes** and ensure code quality.
-4. Submit a pull request
+4. **Submit a pull request** for review.

+For major changes, please open an issue to discuss what you would like to add or improve.

 ## 📄 License

 Edu Link is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.